marzooqy/anycrc/README.md

 472456355
 ```

-You can also read the data in chunks:
+Read the data in chunks:

 ```python
 >>> from cyrc.models import crc32